1

 If I’m not selected for assistance, can I reapply?

-When the State opens again for pre-applications, you may apply with a new pre-application.
+When the State re-opens pre-applications, you may complete a new pre-application.

 Can I apply on behalf of someone else who needs assistance?

-Applicants must create an account and login to submit a pre-application, and may only submit once.
-Applicants who are unable to access email, the internet, or need other assistance should contact the CARE Center for assistance in submitting a pre-application by calling 1 (720) 356-0174 or 1 (888) 480-0066, Monday through Friday, 8:30 a.m. to to 5:30 p.m.
-Mountain time
+Applicants who are unable to access email, the internet, or need other assistance should contact the CARE Center for assistance in submitting a pre-application by calling 1 (303) 838-1200, Monday through Friday, 8:30 a.m. to 5:30 p.m.
+Mountain Time.

-If selected to complete a full application, applicants who need support completing the full application may also contact the CARE Center.
+If selected to complete a full application, applicants who need support completing the full application may also contact the CARE Center at the contact information above.

 Do I need to disclose my immigration status or demonstrate citizenship?